Advice for Sunday services

 Before our eyes our nation has changed.
 It’s an extraordinary time and each of us will have our own response to it.
 Amidst the disruption and chaos we can hold onto one truth: “God is our refuge and our strength, a very present help in times of trouble” (Psalm 46).

-Even though we are putting measures in place to lessen the potential transmission of coronavirus within our buildings, there is still a risk to health.
-Therefore, please be aware of the following advice when considering whether to go to a church building for private prayer or a public service:
+Even though we are putting measures in place to lessen the potential transmission of Covid-19 within our buildings, there is still a risk to health.
+Therefore, please be aware of the following advice when considering whether to go to a church building for private prayer:

 In partnership with others in the local community, we are able to offer free food deliveries.
 If you would like to nominate a vulnerable neighbour to receive a free meal, or if you would like to volunteer to be a delivery driver please email us at firstname.lastname@example.org